nightcycle/roblox-api-library/README.md

 There are many APIs, and frankly I will never use most of them - especially on the legacy side.
 Here's a summary:

 - Open Cloud V1: all of em!
-- Open Cloud V2: all of the universe ones
+- Open Cloud V2: mostly universe/place ones
 - Legacy: nothing!

 This will change over time, but the legacy ones probably will never be fully ported.